 At 68, Kristine has cut her hours down to 30 a week, but says she enjoys her job far too much to think about retirement.

 Even when she does eventually retire, Kristine plans to keep coming into work each day – as a volunteer, to do the residents’ nails and give them hand massages.

 The New Zealander of the Year Awards celebrate those people who use their passion for New Zealand to make our country a better place.
 These awards are an opportunity for New Zealanders to honour extraordinary Kiwis whose selflessness, creativity, and vision make us proud to call New Zealand home.
-Find out more about the New Zealander of the Year Award winners and those in the running for 2018.
+Find out more about the New Zealander of the Year Award winners for all six categories in 2018.